egladman/rafi/README.md

 # rafi

 A minimalistic source-based package manager written in Bash.
 Ideal for immutable linux distributions, and single board computers.
-Originally started as a RetroArch installer for the Steam Deck.

 - Does not require elevated privileges.
 - Supports installing multiple versions of a package.